 They’ve seen it all

 Meanwhile, your reluctance to let others see your work may be sabotaging your own progress.
-If you refuse to workshop or critique your book in case other authors are tempted to steal your ideas, you’ll be missing out on valuable feedback—and of course the ideas themselves aren’t copyright anyway.
-If you seem reluctant to allow an agent or acquiring editor to look over your work, with so many other authors clamoring for attention, why wouldn’t they simply toss your manuscript aside and move to the next submission?
+If you refuse to workshop or critique your book in case other authors are tempted to steal your ideas, you’re missing out on valuable feedback.
+The ideas themselves aren’t copyright, anyway; copyright’s about the execution of a project, not the concept.

 A time for trust